-An interesting rock was discovered in the rural town of Termo this week, bringing many questions about how it was created and how it was used.
+An interesting rock was discovered in the rural town of Termo, California, bringing many questions about how it was created and how it was used.
 The stone has a beautiful circular shape and a hole in the middle of it, making it look like some sort of petrified donut.
 One thing is clear – this rock was not created by nature, but rather by human.
 So what the heck is this ancient artifact?

 Photos of the lava rock were submitted to the Modoc Historical Society, which was posted to social media to get the public involved in the conversation:

 Based on the discussion from the post, most people believe it is either a Native American arrow sharpener or fishing net weight.
 More photos were shared when the stone was being analyzed:

 “The Item is 3 1/2 inches across and about 1 1/2 thick, the hole in the middle is 3/8 inch wide,” wrote the Modoc County Historical Society.
 “The item appears to have been semi smooth at some time (some portions are still smooth) and crafted well but has been weathered.”

 Termo is a small, unincorporated community in Lassen County, giving the rock multiple possibilities in terms of its origins.
 The area was populated by the Atsugewi, Achomawi and Northern Paiute tribes.
 It was also close the territory of the Modoc tribe to the north.

 Similar rocks were discovered near Santa Barbara in the early 2000’s, which had bigger holes in the middle and researchers concluded were probably used as digging weights: